-Our 10 lawyers and 40 legal staff are 100 percent focused on the practice of personal injury law, to the exclusion of all other activities.
+Our 10 attorneys and 40 legal staff are 100 percent focused on the practice of personal injury law, to the exclusion of all other activities.

 Some of Our Practice Areas

-Following are only a few of the subfields of personal injury law practiced by our personal injury lawyers:
+Following are only a few of the subfields of personal injury law practiced by our Bartow injury lawyers: